-With no end in sight, the One Piece anime continues to attract viewers after 20 seasons and almost 1000 episodes.
+With no end in sight, One Piece continues to attract viewers after 20 seasons and almost 1000 episodes.
 Those drawn to the world of pirates, fantasy islands, and supernatural powers have not been disappointed.
 The show’s story has been heartening and exciting, up to and including the current Wano Arc.
-A recent scene from the show left me pondering a question relevant to me as a Christian: what does it mean to be “sorrowful yet always rejoicing”?
+A recent scene from the show left me pondering a question relevant to me as a Christian: What does it mean to be “sorrowful yet always rejoicing”?

 After landing in Wano, our heroes the Straw Hat pirates become separated, and the first mate Zoro meets the strange Yasuie, who invites him to his home town of Ebisu.
 Later in his journey, Zoro hears that Yasuie has been captured by the evil usurping shogun Kurozumi Orochi and sentenced to execution.
 Zoro arrives on the scene in time to witness the execution in front of Ebisu town’s people.
 He expects them to be horrified but ends up horrified himself when the people burst out laughing at Yasuie’s corpse.… there is often a pressure, even within Christian circles, to pretend that everything is okay when it is not.